What are spiders?

 - Predators (animals that capture other animals to eat)

-- Venomous (not poisonous), though usually this venom has negligible effects on humans.
+- Venomous (not poisonous), though usually this venom has little effects on humans.
 Spiders in the family Uloboridae are the only truly non-venomous spiders and completely lack venom.

 Spiders differ from humans and other more familiar animals in a number of ways.
 Much about their lives, from the way they walk, breathe and eat can seem alien at first.
 They do not even grow the way we do.
 Instead, they must shed their exoskeleton a number of times, with each stage of growth known as an instar.
 The hollow exoskeleton left behind after this process is often mistaken for a dead spider.